nymanska/besstology.github.io/_posts/2025-09-18-building-blocks-of-bess.md

 author: gustav
 ---

 Battery Energy Storage Systems (BESS) are often described using terms such as AC Block, DC Block, PCS, MV Skid, BESS Block, BESS Plant, BESS Controller, Battery Plant Controller, EMS,.
-To avoid confusion, this article lays out how these pieces fit together - from the core building block, the DC Block to a full Battery Energy Storage System plant with corresponding controls.
-The article is a series of Spotlight articles where we dive into the BESS nomenclature and terminology from our [📋 BESS Nomenclature Guide A-Z](https://www.besstology.com/posts/knowledge-base-nomenclature/).
+To avoid confusion, this article lays out how these pieces fit together - from the core DC Block to a full Battery Energy Storage System plant with corresponding controls.

+This article is a series of Spotlight articles where we dive into the BESS nomenclature and terminology from our [📋 BESS Nomenclature Guide A-Z](https://www.besstology.com/posts/knowledge-base-nomenclature/).

 ---

-## 📦 BESS Block
+## BESS Block
 A BESS Block is the functional building block of a plant, consisting of:
 - DC Block(s)
 - PCS(s)